Mastle/joyfulspeaking-hub-website/src/pages/posts/post-1/index.md

 ## More than Just a Pastime

-I believe **poetry** isn’t just a relic of the past.
+I believe poetry isn’t just a relic of the past.
 Even if robots can write poems better than any living poet, they still can’t capture the true essence of poetry.
 It’s about channeling one’s experiences through a methodical arrangement of words and the creative reconstruction of language.

-Our ancestors, the poets of old, didn’t simply play with words for amusement; **poetry was a reflection of the magical nature of our reality and language**.
+Our ancestors, the poets of old, didn’t simply play with words for amusement; poetry was a reflection of the magical nature of our reality and language.
 The new direction of Joyful Speaking will, hopefully, shed light on this deeper purpose.

 Poetry is just one of the many incredibly cool, clever, and yet beautifully simple things we can do with ordinary language.
-This is why I’ll always fight for **language preservation** with all my heart.
-Joyful Speaking is now dedicated to exploring and celebrating the **intricacies, beauty, and power of human language**.
+This is why I’ll always fight for language preservation with all my heart.
+Joyful Speaking is now dedicated to exploring and celebrating the intricacies, beauty, and power of human language.
 This is the new direction of my website.

 ## Final Thoughts